If your brand has been around for any length of time, someone somewhere has probably had something salty to say about it online.

 SEO Strategies for Brands

-The first step to managing your online brand reputation in this 2017 environment is to take SEO seriously.
+The first step to managing your online brand reputation in the modern environment is to take SEO seriously.
 Any strategy should start with SEO for brand keywords.
 That’s because the first thing a potential new customer does after hearing a radio spot or seeing a print ad is Google your brand name.
 What they find could be the arbiter of whether they convert.

 Your SEO brand strategy has to start with your own website.
 Build a website structure that gives search engines, journalists, and bloggers plenty of options when linking back to content specific to your brand’s keywords.
 It should start with these fundamental content pages: